-Theory of Change Table 2020-21t ro 2024-25 Theory of change Table 2020-210 .0 2027 23 Measurements (how will we evaluate Aims Activities performance) Outcomes , TARGET (ACCESS): To reduce the gap in participation in higher education for students from BAME (ABMO) backgrounds at the 16-18 years stages of the lifecycle in the first instance and building upon engagement with those aged 14-16 years.
-To prepare and raise A workshop programme including preparations for auditions, Evaluation will include Increased number of attainment and development interviews and portfolios and transition to HE, specialist feedback forms (pre and applications and enrolments for those students in targeted and curriculum linked masterclasses.
+Theory of Change Table 2020-21+ Theory of Change Table 2020-21to 2024-25 Theory of Change Table 2020-210 .0 2024-23 Measurements (how will we evaluate Aims Activities performance) Outcomes TARGET (ACCESS): To reduce the e gap in participation in higher education for students from BA AME (ABMO) background Is at the 16-18 years stage of the lifecycle in the first insta nce and building upon engagement with those aged 14-16 year S. To prepare and raise A workshop programme including preparations for auditions, Evaluation will include Increased number of attainment and development interviews and portfolios and transition to HE, specialist feedback forms (pre and applications and enrolments for those students in targeted and curriculum linked masterclasses.
 Invitations to campus post events from 2019- to HE (it is difficult to schools and colleges (using a tours at Central.
-Summer School provision including Camden 20), focus groups, vox measure this outside of our The state of the s Summer University programme and Looked After Children pops, annual review of institution since we are not Specifically targeting schools collaboration. activities, annual members of HEAT due to its and colleges with a more than reporting, tracking prohibitive cost).
+Summer School provision including Camden 20), focus groups, vox measure this outside of our , Summer University programme and Looked After Children pops, annual review of institution since we are not -p collaboration. activities, annual members of HEAT due to its and colleges with a more than reporting, tracking prohibitive cost).
 However, 50% representation of students conversion rates to HE. we are currently from BAME (ABO) backgrounds.
-From 2019-20 we will investigating a joint further analyse data to membership through Free tickets to Central shows and external performances. determine the GuildHE.
-Post-show question and answer sessions with cast and crew. percentage of students Free audition vouchers for students with a household income lower than £25k. from BAME backgrounds Trained student ambassadors delivering talks, supporting who recive audition To provide positive role modes Open Days and delivering mentoring sessions with a vouchers and free tickets particular emphasis on alumni students from BAME (ABMO) to shows.
-Through backgrounds regular institutional Regular meetings and updates, annual teacher event held at monitoring (APP working teachers in order to provide Central including curriculum led workshops. group) we will take a accurate advice and guidance. proactive approach towards addressing areas of no change and/or worsening gaps which would likely involve varying this plan and developing new strategic measures and/or targets.
+From 2019-20 we will investigating a joint further analyse data to membership through To break down cultural barriers Free tickets to Central shows and external performances. determine the GuildHE.
+Post-show question and answer sessions with cast and crew. percentage of students Free audition vouchers for students with a household income lower than £25k. from BAME backgrounds To provide positive rele models Trained student ambassadors delivering talks, supporting who recive audition To provide positive role modes Open Days and delivering mentoring sessions with a vouchers and free tickets particular emphasis on alumni students from BAME (ABMO) to shows.
+Through backgrounds regular institutional Regular meetings and updates, annual teacher event held at monitoring (APP working teachers in order to provide Central including curriculum led workshops. group) we will take a accurate advice and guidance.
+3 proactive approach towards addressing areas of no change and/or worsening gaps which would likely involve varying this plan and developing new strategic measures and/or targets. ] l